MicrosoftDocs/Viva/Viva/topics/topic-experiences- knowledge-managers.md

 ## Edit and create topics

-There will be topics that the Knowledge Manager has the capability and expertise to curate.
+There will be topics that the knowledge manager has the capability and expertise to curate.
 This can include topics suggested by the AI or new topics that the AI did not discover.
 Editing or creating a topic is like editing or publishing a SharePoint page.
 Learn how to [edit an existing topic](edit-a-topic.md) and [create new topics](create-a-topic.md).
 It’s also possible to [save a topic as a draft](save-topic-as-draft.md) if it’s not ready to publish.

 [!Note]
 While information in a topic that is gathered by AI is [security trimmed](topic-experiences-security-trimming.md), the topic description and people information manually added when editing an existing topic is visible to all users who have permissions to view topics.